Top

 Frequently Asked Questions

-If you suspect abuse, first document your observations, notify nursing home management, and report your concerns to state or local authorities.
-Consider reaching out to a nursing home abuse lawyer in Charlotte to understand your options.
+Document your observations, notify facility management, and report your concerns to state or local authorities.
+Then consult a nursing home abuse attorney in Charlotte to understand your legal options and help ensure nothing falls through the cracks.

-State agencies such as the Division of Health Service Regulation investigate complaints by reviewing records, visiting facilities, interviewing staff or residents, and taking corrective measures if they confirm violations of state or federal laws.
+The Division of Health Service Regulation reviews records, visits facilities, interviews staff and residents, and takes corrective action when violations of state or federal law are confirmed.

 Yes.
-Many cases rely on medical records, staff notes, witness testimony, and physical evidence rather than the resident’s memory.
-We build the case using objective documentation.
+Most nursing home abuse cases are built on medical records, staff notes, witness testimony, and physical evidence, not the resident’s account.
+We know how to document and present objective evidence effectively.

-Yes, you may move your loved one to another facility at any time.
-Make sure to communicate with both the original and receiving facilities, and keep detailed records to ensure a smooth transition and protect your loved one’s rights.
+Yes, at any time.
+Communicate with both the current and receiving facilities, and keep detailed records to protect your loved one’s rights and ensure continuity of care.

-These cases move on strict timelines, and facilities often control key evidence.
-A swift, thorough legal response can stop ongoing harm and maximize your loved one’s recovery in Charlotte and the surrounding counties.
+Nursing home abuse cases move on tight timelines, and facilities often control the very records your claim depends on.
+A prompt legal response can help stop ongoing harm and protect your family’s options.

-If your loved one has been abused in a nursing home, contact us for a free consultation at (704) 870-4779.
-We are here to help you and your family.
+If your loved one has suffered abuse or neglect in a nursing home, contact us today for a free consultation at (704) 870-4779.

 What Sets Us Apart?